MisterChief95/sd-forge-extra-samplers/README.md

 3. Select one of the newly added Euler samplers from the list.
 4. Generate images as usual.

+### Tips

+- Most schedulers will work with these samplers for general generations and hires fix.
+- The `Normal` and `Beta` schedulers do not work well with Adetailer. `Karras` is recommended for adetailer.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.